 - Kosher salt and freshly ground pepper to taste

 - Crusty bread or whole-grain toast for serving, optional

-- Bake for 10-12 minutes.
+Bake for 10-12 minutes.
 Change the oven to the broil setting and broil for 1-2 minutes, watching carefully, or until the eggs are set to your liking.
-If you start to eat and realize the eggs are not cooked enough, simply stir a bit and return to the broiler for another minute or so.
+If you realize the eggs are not cooked enough as you begin to eat, simply stir a bit and return to the broiler for another minute or so.
 Better to undercook the first time, until you know how long this will take in your oven, than to overcook.